helios/opentelemetry-java-instrumentation/README.md

    ```

 2. Pray 🙏
-3. The updated agent jar under should be under `javaagent/build/libs`.
+3. The updated agent jar should be under `javaagent/build/libs`.

 ## Release